karkibibak9/NetworkingWithPython/Day 2(Ethernet payload using scapy))/README.md

 # Sniffing Payload using Scapy over Ethernet

 ## Introduction

-This Python script demonstrates how to use Scapy to send payloads over Ethernet frames.
-The script utilizes Scapy's packet crafting capabilities to construct Ethernet frames with custom payloads and sends them over the network interface specified.
+This Python script demonstrates how to use Scapy to sniff  Ethernet frames with a custom payload.

-## Code Explanation
 ```python
 # Importing Scapy
 from scapy.all import sniff, Ether, Raw